Where is Puerto Viejo and How do I get there?

 Caribe Fun Tours, onsite and there are many places in town which offer a full range of tours in the surrounding area.
 Some are really great and some are not so great.
 If you are interested in a tour, we can help make arrangements and try and help you get what you want to see.

-I have created a photo album of the many things to do in the area.
+I have created a photo gallery of the many things to do in the area.
 This album is by no means complete and I will be updating it with more activities as I come across the pictures.

 Surfing is popular for the Puerto Viejo area.
 For local Surf information, please see our friends at CR Surf.